Tini (singer): 2018–2020: Quiero Volver and Tini Tini Tini

-2021–present: Cupido
+2021–2023: Cupido

-In March 2021, Stoessel revealed that she signed with Sony Music Latin.
-"Miénteme", a collaboration between the singer and María Becerra was released on 29 April 2021 as the lead single from Stoessel's fourth studio album.
+In early 2021, Tini signed with Sony Music Latin.
+"Miénteme", a collaboration with María Becerra, was released on 29 April 2021 as the lead single from Tini's fourth studio album.
 The second collaboration between both artists, following the remix of Becerra's single "High", it debuted at number 75 on the Argentina Hot 100.
-The song peaked at number one the following week, marking the biggest jump to the top spot in the chart's history.
-It became Stoessel's first number-one single in Argentina, and spent six consecutive weeks atop the chart.
+The song went viral on streaming services and reached the summit the following week, marking the biggest jump to the top spot in the chart's history.
+It became Tini's first number-one in Argentina and spent six consecutive weeks atop the chart.
 "Miénteme" also debuted on the Billboard Global 200 and Global Excl.
-US charts at number 65 and 62, making her the first Argentine artist to enter both charts.
-On 21 June 2021, she appeared alongside rapper Duki on the remix of musical duo MYA's song "2:50".
-The remix peaked at number three on Argentina Hot 100.
-Stoessel collaborated alongside Spanish singers Lola Índigo and Belinda on "La Niña de la Escuela", released on 2 July 2021 as the seventh single from the former's album La Niña.
-On 19 August 2021, she released "Maldita Foto", a collaboration with Colombian singer Manuel Turizo, as the second single from her fourth studio album.
-The song peaked at number 11 in Argentina and reached number 15 on the U.S. Latin Pop Airplay chart.
-Stoessel appeared alongside Venezuelan singer Danny Ocean on the song "Tú no me conoces", released on 1 October 2021.
-On 30 October 2021, she held a one-off concert at the Costanera de Posadas in Posadas, with Lola Índigo and rapper Khea as guests; it was attended by more than 100,000 people, breaking the record for the biggest audience for a concert in Argentina.
-It helped generate an economic movement of over 34 million Argentine pesos for the province.
-On 11 November 2021, Stoessel released "Bar", a collaboration with rapper L-Gante, as the third single from her fourth album.
+US charts at numbers 65 and 62, making her and Becerra the first Argentine female artists to appear on both charts.
+The song was eventually certified diamond in Argentina, seven-times platinum in Spain, and quadruple platinum in Colombia and Mexico.
+It became 2021's most-streamed song in Argentina, most-consumed song in the country by a native artist, and fourth-most-watched music video by an Argentine act; Tini was the fifth-most-streamed Argentine artist that year.
+In June 2021, she appeared alongside rapper Duki on the remix of musical duo MYA's song "2:50"; it peaked at number three on the Argentina Hot 100.
+Tini teamed up with Spanish singers Lola Índigo and Belinda on "La Niña de la Escuela", released on 2 July 2021 as the seventh single from the Índigo's album La Niña.
+The song reached number nine in Spain.
+Her next collaboration was "Maldita Foto" with Colombian singer Manuel Turizo, released in August as the second single from her fourth album.
+The song peaked within the top 15 in Argentina and on the US Latin Pop Airplay chart.
+On 1 October 2021, Tini and Venezuelan singer Danny Ocean released the song "Tú No Me Conoces".
+On 30 October 2021, she held a one-off concert at the Costanera de Posadas in Posadas, with Lola Índigo and rapper Khea as guests; it was attended by over 100,000 people, breaking the record for the biggest audience for a ticketed concert by a woman in Argentina.
+It bolstered an economic movement of over 34 million Argentine pesos for the province.
+On 11 November 2021, Tini released "Bar", a collaboration with rapper L-Gante, as the third single from her fourth album.